ai-dialogue-facilitator/.github/profile/README.md

 </pre>
 #### What does he do?
 <pre>
-  AI Dialog Facilitator performs the following tasks:
   * Formulates tasks for the AI model(s) used by the company, ensuring a reasonable expectation of success.
   * Collects and organizes materials and data to provide descriptive context for interactions with the company’s AI.
   * Recommends the appropriate form of interaction with AI for each task, such as one-on-one dialogue, group conversation with AI, or multilateral conversation involving multiple copies of AI with adversarial instructions and one or more humans.
   * Sets up and moderates the course of all these types of interactions, documenting the stages of conversations, AI responses, and momentary decisions made by the human participants.
 </pre>
 #### How can AI be useful?
 [Portfolio of examples](https://github.com/ai-dialogue-facilitator/portfolio)